Generlate/Handbook/communication/index.md

 -   Brainstorming session about an experimental subject
 -   Preparing an external talk

-If you have an idea for a session, add an event to the calendar and invite the engineering-team@generlate.com
+If you have an idea for a session, add an event to the calendar and invite the development@generlate.com

 ## Getting nice email signatures

-1. In Outlook **Settings** > **General** scroll down to signature: <!-- change these to actual outlook instructions -->
+1. In Outlook **Start a New Email** > **Insert** > **Signature** scroll down to signatures:

 ![image](https://user-images.githubusercontent.com/3173176/79911585-73112e80-83d5-11ea-85b3-929c20de72d6.png) <!-- this pic references sourcegraph -->

 2. Make the first line e.g. **Austen Cabret** (he/him)
 3. Make the second line your role, include any additional information you like on subsequent lines (socials, etc.)
-4. Choose **Insert image** and then **Web Address (URL)** and enter https://user-images.githubusercontent.com/3173176/115082082-2d892380-9eba-11eb-9606-6c4b9c4eb465.png then choose **Small** size after it has been entered.
+4. Choose **Insert image** and then **Web Address (URL)** and enter https://user-images.githubusercontent.com/3173176/115082082-2d892380-9eba-11eb-9606-6c4b9c4eb465.png <!-- change this for a generlate.com logo --> then choose **Small** size after it has been entered.
 5. Click the image, then click **Link** and paste https://generlate.com into the **Web Address** field.
 Now your image links to the website!
 6. Your signature should now look something like this, and clicking the Generlate logo should bring you to generlate.com:
-7. You may wish to add another line like `What is Universal Code Search? | We're hiring!` <!-- this line references sourcegraph --> with links to https://about.generlate.com/ <!-- missing link --> and https://handbook.generlate.com/careers. <!-- decide if I want a careers page, too early? -->
+7. You may wish to add another line like `What is Universal Code Search?` <!-- this line references sourcegraph --> with links to https://www.generlate.com/about

 <img width="464" alt="image" src="https://user-images.githubusercontent.com/3173176/115082263-7a6cfa00-9eba-11eb-93ba-61b72de8b30b.png">
 <!-- this image references sourcegraph -->